ECONOMY AND EMPLOYMENT

 Even though Northwest Montana may seem off the grid to some, the Flathead Valley is plugged into the modern landscape with a thriving entrepreneurial spirit.
 With the global connection powers of the Internet, entrepreneurs and start-up companies are discovering that close proximity to a metropolitan center is no longer vital to run their business.
 Our area plays host to hundreds of manufacturing and technology companies centered around computer equipment, energy, communications, food and beverage, machined products, medical devices, and pharmaceuticals.

 The Flathead Valley is a bustling hub for visitors looking to enjoy a slice of the big sky during the summer months and turns to a quaint, unforgettable ski destination for powder seekers in the winter.
-Tourism in the Flathead Valley touches all industries, drives major economic impacts, and is now bolstered by our many shoulder season activities including the Montana Dragon Boat Festival in September, Montana Pond Hockey Classic in January, and the Montana Spartan Race in May.
+Tourism in the Flathead Valley touches all industries, drives major economic impacts, and is now bolstered by our many shoulder season activities including the Montana Indoor Soccer Championships in March and the Montana Spartan Race in May.

 Glacier Park International Airport sits in the center of the Flathead Valley and is a growing provider of regional air service that continues to set records for passengers on a regular basis.
 Increasing air service in the valley has been a top goal for many local organizations and businesses in recent years.
 The heightened attention and efforts has led to current direct flights to 11 national hubs including Seattle, Portland, Los Angeles, Oakland, San Francisco, Las Vegas, Salt Lake City, Denver, Minneapolis/St. Paul, Chicago, and Atlanta.